traplol/little-lang/README.md

 003 > }; # Notice this semicolon!
 yes! => nil
 ```
+*NOTE:* This is only necessary within the REPL.

 Expressions are separated by either a semicolon or a newline.
 The only type of comments
 are ```# until end of line``` comments.